sjpark-dev/sjpark-dev.github.io/_posts/2021-01-01-cpp-pointers-and-references.md

 cout << b;  // 10
 ```

 References must be initialized when declared, and they are initialized with the name of other variables.
-THe '&' sign here is different from the ones used in pointers.
+The '&' sign here is different from the ones used in pointers.

 ```cpp
 void swap(int& a, int& b) {